 Check the calendar for deadlines for submission of the master's thesis or the doctoral dissertation with the committees in charge and with Graduate Studies.
 The deadline for filing with your committee is a recommended deadline to allow time for making revisions.
 The deadline for submission to Graduate Studies is firm.
 You are responsible for observing the filing dates and for preparing the thesis or dissertation in the proper form.

-For information and assistance in the preparation of your thesis or dissertation, please contact the Graduate Studies Student Affairs Officer responsible for your program.
-You must make an appointment with the Student Affairs Officer in order to file your thesis or dissertation.
+You must make an appointment or arrangements to file remotely with the Student Affairs Officer in order to file your thesis or dissertation.
 To find your assigned Student Affairs Officer in Graduate Studies, go to the Graduate Programs page, click on your program, and then click on "People."
 You will find their name and contact information there.